-- -Primary News
+-Primary News

-- Roots and Fruits
+-Roots and Fruits

-- -Big Start Assemblies
+-SPCK assembly resources

 Our RE coordinator leads one of the weekly acts of worship and others are led by the headteacher, deputy headteacher and other members of staff.
 Children are also encouraged to lead all or part of the worship or may contribute with readings or prayers.